Dergaeva/app-weather/README.md

 # Json Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7 and use Climacell Api.

 ## Development server